-Pirfenidone can make your skin more sensitive to the sun you must wear a factor 50 sunscreen that blocks out UVA and UVB rays while you are taking pirfenidone.
+Pirfenidone can make your skin more sensitive to the sun.
+Therefore it is important that you wear a factor 50 sunscreen that blocks out UVA and UVB rays while you are taking pirfenidone.

-Some antibiotics such as doxycycline can make your skin more sensitive to sunlight, so you should avoid taking these alongside pirfenidone.
+Some antibiotics such as doxycycline can make your skin more sensitive to sun you should avoid taking these alongside pirfenidone.

-If you are experiencing sickness ensure you are taking your medications as prescribed after food.
+If you are experiencing nausea or sickness ensure you are taking your medications as prescribed after food.
 Splitting your doses through your meal may help.

 It is safe to take anti-sickness tablets with antifibrotics, please see your community pharmacist for advice.